data2viz/play.data2viz.io/back/content/documentation/01-getting-started.md

 }
 ```

- 1. In *data2viz* projects, it is usually a good practise to do star **imports** even
+ 1. In ***data2viz*** projects, it is usually a good practise to do star **imports** even
 when there is less than 5 imported elements in the package.
-It allows to benefit from extension
+It gives easy access to extension
-functions that are commonly used in *data2viz*.
+functions, particularly during code completion.

- 2. As we use kotlin 1.3, the `main` function can avoid the args parameters.
+ 2. With kotlin 1.3, it's possible to omit args parameters in the `main` function.

- 3. All visualizations take place in an instance of **`Viz`**.
-You can create and
+ 3. The root of a visualization isan instance of **`Viz`**.
+A builder DSL facilitates
-configure it with a builder DSL.It starts with the `viz` call that takes a lambda (with receiver).
+ its configuration.
+It starts with the `viz` call that takes a lambda (with receiver).

  4. A visualization has width and a height properties.
 They can be accessed using the
 property `size`.

- 5. The creation of visual nodes is done with their specific creation function, also taking
+ 5. Visual nodes are created through dsl function  takinga lambda with receiver for
-a lambda with receiver, to configure them.
-Here we're creating a rectangle, defining its size
+ the configuration.
+In this example, the code is creating a rectangle, defining its size
 and fill color.

- 6. The last specific call to notice in this example is `bindRendererOnNewCanvas()`.
-It's an
-extension function on a `Viz` object that is only existing on *JS* platform.
+ 6. `bindRendererOnNewCanvas()` is an extension function on a `Viz` class that
-It is a shortcut to create a new canvas based on the visualization size and
+ is only available on *JS* platform.
+It's a shortcut to create a new canvas
-bind the renderer on it.
+ based on the visualization and bind the renderer on it.